-Chin tucks in upright as well as supine position.
+Chin tucks in an upright as well as supine position.

 Foam roller posture exercises.

-Core strengthening program (crunches, reverse crunches, leg raise, planks, side planks, reverse planks, and Copenhagen planks, etc.).
+Core strengthening program (crunches, reverse crunches, leg raise, planks, side planks, reverse planks, Copenhagen planks, etc.).

 Lower back muscle strengthening exercises (prone lying leg raise exercise, all four kickback exercises, and superman exercise, etc).